Trebor-Huang/history/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-An overview of the history of type theory, mainly for mathematicians.
+An overview of the history of type theory, mainly for mathematically oriented people.
 I seek to achive these goals:
 - Provide a coherent and up-to-date source of information in Chinese.
 - Link to important books and papers I recommend to read.